AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## External application approval {#externalapplicationapproval}

-You can add external applications by clicking Approve**&nbsp;**at the upper-right corner of the&nbsp;**Applications&nbsp;**page.
+You can add external applications by clicking Approve** **at the upper-right corner of the **Applications **page.
 Provide the external application id and click **Save.**

 ![](assets/add-external-application.png)

 # Frequently Asked Questions

-**1. Does Learning Manager&nbsp;have an E-commerce integration?**
+**1. Does Learning Manager have an E-commerce integration?**

 Adobe Learning Manager does not have an E-commerce integration.
-However, we provide APIs so that you can create your own headless LMS and implement E-commerce features.&nbsp;
+However, we provide APIs so that you can create your own headless LMS and implement E-commerce features.